JuliaPlots/PlotDocs.jl/docs/src/SeriesTypes/contour.md

 ```

 If you are using the GR backend to plot filled contours, there will be black lines separating the filled regions.
 If
-these lines are undesirable, a different backend must be used, like PyPlot.
+these lines are undesirable, you can set the line width to 0: `lw=0`.

 ## Logarithmic Contour Plots